-The 3-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and final analyses.
-There are 2 planned interim analyses and 1 final analysis for PFS in this study.
-The interim analyses are planned to take place after approximately 265 (approximately 60% of the planned) investigator-assessed PFS events have occurred and approximately 353 (approximately 80% of the planned) investigator-assessed PFS events have occurred.
+The 2-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and final analyses.
+There is 1 planned interim analysis and 1 final analysis for PFS in this study.
+The interim analysis is planned to take place after approximately 265 (approximately 70% of the planned) investigator-assessed PFS events have occurred.
 The cumulative 1-sided type I error rate of .025 will be maintained using the following method.
-At each interim analysis, the nominal significance level will be .00001.
+At the interim analysis, the nominal significance level will be .00001.
 The remaining alpha will be spent at the final analysis.
 The resulting boundary p-value for the final analysis is dependent on the exact number of events observed at each analysis and can be calculated using the method of Slud and Wei (1982).
-If the 3 analyses are performed at exactly 265, 353, and 441 events, then the boundary p-value at the final analysis will be .0249997).
+If the analyses are performed at exactly 265 and 378 events, then the boundary p-value at the final analysis will be .02499996).

-The actual boundary for the final analysis will be calculated based on the actual number of events observed at the time of each analysis using software that implements the $\alpha$ -spending scheme noted above (for example, ADDPLAN 6.0, SAS 9.2, or similar software).
+The actual boundary for the final analysis will be calculated based on the actual number of events observed at the time of each analysis using software that implements the α -spending scheme noted above (for example, ADDPLAN 6.0, SAS 9.2, or similar software).

-If statistical significance is not declared at the first interim PFS analysis, the second interim PFS analysis will be performed after 353 PFS events have been observed in the ITT population.
-Note that the second interim analysis of PFS will only be performed if statistical significance is not declared at the first interim PFS analysis.
-If statistical significance is not observed at either interim analysis, the final PFS analysis will be performed after 441 PFS events have been observed in the ITT population based on investigator assessment.
-Once statistical significance is declared at either interim analysis or the final analysis, the study will be positive based on the primary endpoint of PFS, and testing of secondary endpoints will proceed as described in the SAP.
+If statistical significance is not observed at the interim analysis, the final PFS analysis will be performed after 378 PFS events have been observed in the ITT population based on investigator assessment.
+Once statistical significance is declared at the interim analysis or the final analysis, the study will be positive based on the primary endpoint of PFS, and testing of secondary endpoints will proceed as described in the SAP.